| Creation Ex Nihilo Technical Journal, 12, 287. I welcome the opportunity to clarify some important issues concerning my

 about his methodology in evaluating the implications of Po halos in

 granites as they relate to Earth's instant creation.
+Similar but

 far more serious methodological questions arise because of his failure